fennifith/Pasta-for-Spotify/README.md

-# Pasta-for-Spotify
-A [material design](https://material.google.com/) Spotify client for Android.
+Pasta for Spotify is a third party [material design](https://material.google.com/) Spotify client for Android.

 ## About